Free webinar series

 Webinar one: Bringing Diversity to Your Library Collection

-This session will explore ways to reflect on and make additions to library catalogues in order to better reflect a diverse society focusing in particular on books by writers and illustrators of colour.
+This session explores ways to reflect on and make additions to library catalogues in order to better reflect a diverse society focusing in particular on books by writers and illustrators of colour.
 You’ll hear about key research from The National Literacy Trust, gain insight on the latest titles available from a range of publishers, including Penguin Random House, and explore best practice cases studies with Libraries Connected.
-Participants will be invited to share their own experiences and expertise throughout the session.

 Webinar two: Dealing with difficult texts and promoting anti-racism

-Our second session will support teachers and library staff to further understand the different ways they can support readers when accessing problematic texts from their collections.
-Participants will explore a range of methods to promote anti-racism through a study of literature and contribute to a discussion about the role that schools and libraries can play in prompting meaningful conversations about race and prejudice.
+Our second session supports teachers and library staff to further understand the different ways they can support readers when accessing problematic texts from their collections.
+Explore a range of methods to promote anti-racism through a study of literature and contribute to a discussion about the role that schools and libraries can play in prompting meaningful conversations about race and prejudice.

 Webinar three: Diversity Beyond the Bookshelf - Engaging library and school communities